konstantin89/godot-reference/README.md

 `Area2d` - Used for 2D area that has `on_body_entered` signals.
 `AudioStreamPlayer` - Sound player that have no location realted data.
 `AudioStreamPlayer2D` - Sound player that is related to specific point.
+`CanvasLayer` - Layer that has no position.
+Fits good for GUI.
+`Control` - Base class for all GUI nodes.
+`TextureRect` - For non interactive images and objects.

 ## Creating main character
 1. Create `KinematicBody2D` scene for the player.